PakitoSec/cyvest/README.md

 **Root Observable Barrier:**

-The root observable (the investigation's entry point with `value="input-data"`) acts as a special barrier to prevent cross-contamination:
+The root observable (the investigation's entry point with `value="root"`) acts as a special barrier to prevent cross-contamination:
+Its key is derived from type + value (e.g. `obs:file:root` or `obs:artifact:root`).

 **Barrier as Child** - When root appears as a child of other observables, it is **skipped** in their score calculations.